 While accommodation can contribute to a positive and supportive work environment, it is important to strike a balance and ensure that your own needs are not consistently compromised.

-By practicing accommodation with respect and consideration for others, individuals can foster an atmosphere of mutual support, collaboration, and trust, leading to increased productivity and a stronger sense of unity among team members.
+By practicing accommodation with respect and consideration for others, individuals can foster mutual support, collaboration, and trust, leading to increased productivity and a stronger sense of unity among team members.

 Collaboration